bayesways/bayesways.github.io/_posts/2025-05-15-How I experiment with different LLM models.md

 llm chat -t copywriter
 ```

-Then I went back a forth a few times with the model to write different pieces of the post, one prompt at a time.
+I went back a forth a few times with the model to write different pieces of the post, one prompt at a time.
 I didn't get a perfect response each time, but within 5 iterations I got what I needed to put the post together.
 I had to edit it manually for 10 mins before completing it.

 **Tips and Modifications**
 By combining LLM features with a dictation app, you can replace typing by speaking when prompting which makes the process a lot faster.
 This can be particularly useful for tasks that require a lot of text input, such as writing emails, creating reports, or drafting documents.
 I use [Macwhisperer](https://goodsnooze.gumroad.com/l/macwhisper) which runs locally.
 This way I have a pipeline that runs on my laptop, for free, requires no internet access and no data leaves my computer.